C2FO/vfs/README.md

 - Authority for Azure has been updated from `blob.core.windows.net` to `<blob-container-name>`, such that the full URI is `az://<blob-container-name>/path/to/file.txt` rather than `https://<storage-account-name>.core.windows.net/<blob-container-name>/path/to/file.txt`.

+##### GS Backend
+- The Options.Retry field, with the now deprecated vfs.Retry type, has been moved to gs.FileSystem as the new gs.Retyer type.
+It is now set via the gs.NewFileSystem() using functional option gs.WithRetryer.
+All previous Retry usage has been replaced with gs.WithRetryer.
+Update your code to use the new gs.WithRetryer functional option.

 ##### All Backends
 Some methods in the Location and FileSystem interfaces have been deprecated because they use terminology that doesn't apply to all backends.